 Stop thinking about art works as objects, and start thinking about them as triggers for experiences. – Brian Eno

 I strive to offer developmentally appropriate art classes that inspire creative thinking, self awareness, independence and exploration.
 Rather than following step-by-step instructions children make their own creative choices and are encouraged to experiment with various materials and techniques to suggested topics and projects.
 Children will be given the freedom to work at their own pace, follow their own ideas and curiosities, take risks, choose and use materials creatively.
 Through exploring art with an attitude of play and discovery they are given the opportunity to grow inner confidence, competence, and creative self reliance in creating and problem solving – skills that future academics will build upon.

 Benefits of Arts Education

-Motivates and engages children in learning, stimulates memory, facilitates understanding, enhances symbolic communication, promotes relationships, and provides an avenue for building competence.
-Young Children and the Arts: Making Creative Connections, Sara Goldhawk and the Task Force on Children’s Learning and the Arts, 1998
+The arts motivate and engage children in learning, stimulate memory and facilitate understanding, enhance symbolic communication, promote relationships, and provide an avenue for building competence. – Young Children and the Arts: Making Creative Connections, The Task Force on Children’s Learning and the Arts, 1998

 Please e-mail me if you have any further questions or want to sign up for a class.